gandrein/coding_styles/README.md

 * Conversely, don't define operator overloads just because other libraries expect them.
     * E.g. if your type doesn't have a natural ordering, but you want to store it in a `std::set`, use a custom comparator rather than overloading `<`.
 * Do not overload `&&`, `||`, `, (comma)`, or `unary &`.
-* Do not overload `operator""`, i.e. do not introduce user-defined literals.
+* Do not overload operator `""`, i.e. do not introduce user-defined literals.
 * Define operators only on your own types.
     * Define the operators in the same headers, .cc files, and namespaces as the types they operate on.
     * The above optimizes usage and minimizes the risk of multiple definitions.